Q1CHENL/lumid/README.md

 ## Build

 1. Install ddcutil: `dnf install ddcutil`
+2. Intall qt5 and qxt: `dnf install sudo dnf install qt5-qtbase-devel qt5-qtmultimedia-devel qt5-qtwebkit-devel qt5-qttools-devel libqxt-qt5-devel`
 2. You may need to change the Qt version in CMakeLists.txt to the one you are using.
 3. ddcutil requires sudo.
 You may need to adjust your system settings to avoid entering password.
 One method could be:
 `sudo visudo` in terminal, comment out `%wheel        ALL=(ALL)       ALL` and comment in `%wheel  ALL=(ALL)       NOPASSWD: ALL`.
-4. Global shortcuts requires Qxt Libraries.
-You can install them using your package manager.
-For example on Fedora:<br />
-`sudo dnf install libqxt-qt5-devel.x86_64`

 ## Use